Aaliahaly/BINF6970-Final/scripts/README.md

 FINAL_POPULATE.sql
 ```

-The generated SQL file contains structured `INSERT` statements used to populate the MySQL database.
+The generated SQL file contains structured `INSERT` statements used to populate the database.

 In the SQL directory and Figshare dataset, this generated loading file is documented as: